acuminous/jinkies/README.md

 Change the "repeatInterval" attribute to the desired number of milliseconds

-[schedulingNotifications]: Scheduling Notifications
+<a id="schedulingNotifications"/>Scheduling Notifications
 ------------------------
 We use Jinkies to tell everyone it's time for the daily stand-up.
 Someday we hope to build a nice UI to do this, but right now you need a bit of HTTP and a text editor.
-Scheduling a notification is very similar to changing the [CI Server Poll Frequency][pollFrequency] [First setup an [External Configuration][externalConfiguration] file, then paste in the following...
+Scheduling a notification is very similar to changing the [CI Server Poll Frequency](#pollFrequency) [First setup an External Configuration](externalConfiguration) file, then paste in the following...

 	import org.quartz.impl.triggers.CronTriggerImpl